tlakomy/egghead-aws-cdk-workshop/docs/2_customize_lambda.md

 1. Run `cdk deploy` and test the function in AWS Console

    _Did we have to open the CDK docs in order to see what kind of properties we can set for our function?_

+## What we've learned so far:

+- How to change the non-default properties of a lambda function
+- What's the maximum duration of a lambda function
+- How to use environment variables in a lambda function